Road blocks and rerouting.

-As much as I love a spontaneous change of plans, a slip in the mud and a bum shoulder to follow felt too much like a road trip getting canceled while literally sitting in your packed car, backed into the driveway and ready to go.
-My first thought while trying to maneuver my way out of the mud, and the thought that seemed to predispose all others for the next several days, was what was my summer was NOW going to look like now that I had injured myself; an injury that would likely result in handing over some of my independence in the months ahead.
+As much as I love a spontaneous change of plans, a slip in the mud and a bum shoulder to follow felt too much like a road trip getting canceled while literally sitting in your packed car, backed into the driveway, and ready to go.
+My first thought while trying to maneuver my way out of the mud, and the thought that seemed to predispose all others for the next several days, was what my summer was NOW going to look like now that I had injured myself, an injury that would likely result in handing over some of my independence in the months ahead.
 THIS was certainly not what I had planned.
-This was my first summer of owning a mountain place and I had visions of staying there most of the summer, with a few trips back to Kansas for some scheduled commitments and a whole lot of garden watering.
-What I didn’t count on was a few helpless weeks of mainlining “Breaking Bad,” (which by they way I finished and am still having dreams about drug lords and blue ice…), wearing the same shirt day after day after day and asking anyone close by to please put my hair up in a pony tail.
-Life happens and plans change and it’s not all bad…. it can even be a good thing.
+This was my first summer of owning a mountain place, and I had visions of staying there most of the summer, with a few trips back to Kansas for some scheduled commitments and a lot of garden watering.
+What I didn’t count on was a few helpless weeks of mainlining “Breaking Bad,” (which, by the way, I finished and am still having dreams about drug lords and blue ice…), wearing the same shirt day after day after day, and asking anyone close by to please put my hair up in a ponytail.
+Life happens, and plans change, and it’s not all bad.
+It can even be a good thing.

 One of my friends and blog follower, LaMont Eanes, commented on one of my original “Oh poor me, I fell in the mud and broke my shoulder” posts and said,